 Cantley (Québec) J8V 3E8

 Enjoy a unique thermal spa experience, less than 20 minutes from Ottawa and Gatineau.
-Tropical rain, a eucalyptus steam bath and fresh mint-scented cold fog will bring your body that sense of well-being.
-Discover our Bistro and its health menu as you enjoy beautiful view of the Outaouais hills.
+Tropical rain, a eucalyptus steam bath and fresh mint-scented cold fog will give your body a blissful sense of well-being.
+Discover the Bistro and its health menu as you enjoy beautiful views of the Outaouais hills.
 The thermal spa experience is included in all spa packages.
-Ask for more details on the spa deals, packages and memberships.
+Ask for details about thermal experience memberships and their many benefits.

 La Pêche (Québec) J0X 3G0

 La Pêche (Québec) J0X 2W0

 Extend your adventures in Gatineau Park by staying overnight.
 It offers over 300 campsites for tents, trailers and canoe-camping, as well as cozy ready-to-camp units.
 Make your stay a memorable one with outdoor activities, such as swimming, hiking, biking, canoeing, exploring Lusk Cave and fire camp.
 In the winter, yurts and cabins are very popular with skiers looking to spend the night close to the trails.
 Find your happy place!

 Chelsea (Québec) J9B 1R6